|

 winemaker friends to think he had abandoned tradition.

-His son Luca came to California for an internship and he also spent time
+His son Luca came to California for an internship and also spent time

 in Bordeaux.
 With these experiences, surely, he's learned some of